amitgoswami1027/UdacityNanodegree-aws-cloud-architect/README.md

 functionality.

 #### AWS KEY MANAGEMENT SERVICE (KMS)
-#### 1. AWS-Managed Customer Master Keys: The key is provisioned automatically by KMS when a service such as S3 or EC2 needs
+#### 1. AWS-Managed Customer Master Keys: (This approach is acceptable if the sole requirement is to ensure that data is encrypted at rest in AWS' data centers).
+The key is provisioned automatically by KMS when a service such as S3 or EC2 needs
   to use KMS to encrypt underlying data.
 A separate master key would be created for each service that starts using KMS.Permissions to AWS managed keys are also handled behind the scenes.
 Any principal or user who has access to a particular service would inherently have access to any encrypted data that the service had encrypted using the AWS managed keys.
 This